valdeanda/NetAn/README.md

 # NetAn: Network Analyzer

+Authors:  Maribel Hernandez Rosales(1), Marcos Gonzales laffitte (1), Valerie de Anda (2)

+1. Instituto de Matemáticas, Universidad Nacional Autónoma de México, Mexico
+2. University of Austin at Texas.
+Marine Science Institute.

 We provide a single script  that use the output derived from [Metamis sofware](https://www.ncbi.nlm.nih.gov/pubmed/27887570) sofware,  which is a directed and weighted adyacence list , and compute several statistics
-Adyacency list derived from another software can also be used.
-Please note that the input adyacency  list must have(.txt) extention
+Please note that any **adyacency list derived from another software can also be used**.
+The input adyacency  list must have(.txt) extention

 ## Example of directed adyacency list
 Separated by tab